 Inhaling asbestos fibers causes mineral particles to enter the lungs where they impale into the lung walls.
-They stick to the lungs like Velcro and cannot be expelled.
-They also don’t break down and decompose as organic foreign objects do.
-Eventually, asbestos fibers work through to the lung lining (or mesothelium) and stay there.
+They stick to the lung lining and don’t break down and decompose as organic foreign objects do.
+Eventually, asbestos fibers work deeper into the lung lining (or mesothelium) and stay there.
 The body’s immune system naturally forms scar tissue around the foreign fibers which become a hard mass.

 Types of Cancer Caused by Asbestos

-These are the four main types of asbestos-caused mesothelioma cancer.
+These are the 4 main types of asbestos-caused mesothelioma cancer.

 - Pleural Mesothelioma: Pleural refers to the lungs and respiratory system.
 The lungs are relatively large organs with a significant mesothelium membrane area.
 They’re also the first stop for asbestos fibers entering the body.
-Approximately 80 percent of asbestos cancer cases are pleural mesothelioma.
+Approximately 80% of asbestos cancer cases are pleural mesothelioma.

 - Peritoneal Mesothelioma: This cancer form attacks the abdominal area and neighboring organs.
 Membranes around the stomach, liver, kidneys, and spleen are targets for peritoneal mesothelioma.
-It accounts for less than 10 percent of asbestos-caused cancers as fibers need to travel internally from the lungs to infect these organs.
+It accounts for less than 10% of asbestos-caused cancers as fibers need to travel internally from the lungs to infect these organs.

 - Pericardial Mesothelioma: The heart lining is called the pericardium, and it’s also a mesothelium-type membrane.
-Often misdiagnosed as another cardiac ailment, pericardial cancer is quite rare, with approximately 1 percent of its cases being caused by asbestos.
+Often misdiagnosed as another cardiac ailment, pericardial cancer is quite rare, with approximately 1% of its cases being caused by asbestos.

 - Testicular Mesothelioma: Asbestos-caused cancer in the testicles is uncommon.
 There are less than 100 confirmed testicular mesothelioma cases recorded in medical literature.
 We know little about how asbestos fibers attack the male genitalia, which also has an independent membrane surrounding the testes.